 Scenario #2

-A student needs money for college and seeks to apply for a scholarship.
+A student needs money for college, and hence seeks to apply for a scholarship.
 The scholarship application requires, as is typically the case, that the student write an essay.
 The student is reluctant to apply for the scholarship because the student is apprehensive about writing.
 Or, vice versa, the student chooses to move forward with writing the scholarship essay but the quality of the student’s writing is so poor that the student fails to advance beyond the early stages of the scholarship selection process.
-In this scenario, the student is unsuccessful with the scholarship application, and sadly, the student is also unsuccessful in pursing the educational opportunity.

 Scenario #3

-In these three scenarios, the value of writing skills is evident, significant, and real, giving further credence to the universal and higher principle that communication rests at the bedrock of human relations and is the foundation upon which relationships are born and die.
+In these three scenarios, the value of writing skills is evident, giving further credence to the universal and higher principle that communication rests at the bedrock of human relations.